-In the face of the current uncertainties, we have made provision to enable all staff to work from home.
-While we are following the NHS guidelines for self-isolation, our provisions enable all staff who want to self-isolate now to do so immediately, from Monday 16th March.
-Our remote working provisions mean that all staff have full access to all facilities that are available in the office, so there will be no interruption of our normal service to customers.
+We enabled and permitted all staff to work from home before the government sanctioned this back in March 2020.
+While we are following the NHS guidelines for self-isolation, our provisions enable all staff to continue working remotely.
+All staff have full access to all facilities that are available in the office, so there will be no interruption of our normal service to customers.

-We are reviewing the situation daily regarding attending the office.
-We anticipate that at some time very soon we will close the office and ask that all staff work from home.
 Everyone has teleconferencing facilities, and all meetings can be conducted remotely.
 Please use individual’s mobile phone numbers to contact them directly.
 Our policy for social distancing means that we will seek to minimise any direct contact with people for work purposes.
 Our aim is to maintain our service without creating risks for our staff or colleagues.
+We hope you will understand if we decline face-to-face meetings, and prefer meeting remotely.

 Where we have building tests scheduled, we will liaise with the site staff to confirm whether it is appropriate to continue as planned.